mbleron/ExcelTable/README.md

 # ExcelTable - An Oracle SQL Interface for MS Excel Files

-ExcelTable is a pipelined table interface to read an Excel file (.xlsx, .xlsm, .xls) as if it were an external table.
+ExcelTable is a pipelined table interface to read an Excel file (.xlsx, .xlsm, .xlsb and .xls) as if it were an external table.
 It is entirely implemented in PL/SQL using an object type (for the ODCI routines) and a package supporting the core functionalities.

 > As of version 1.2, a streaming implementation is available for better scalability on large files.